Date: 24 August 2015. Engine

 event, after much work, time and money the BOB Volvo was up and

 running fine.
 She moved along at five knots with nary a wake.
 Not

 even a smidgen!
 It was fun to "blast past" the no wake signs without

 making a ripple in the water.

-point I'd been in Carrabelle for right at a year.
+point I had been in Carrabelle for right at a year.
 The town is nice

 with friendly folks.
-It's great to be able to walk to the grocery
+It is great to be able to walk to the grocery

 store, library and post office.

 works at the post office and is a favorite.

 She knows when I have been a bad girl, i.e. shopping on eBay China.